rehive/.github/profile/README.md

 ## What is Rehive?

-We believe it should be as easy to create a fintech app on Rehive, as it is to set up an e-commerce store on Shopify.
+We believe it should be as easy to create a fintech app on Rehive as it is to set up an e-commerce store on Shopify.
 Give it a try!

 Our products are used by new fintech startups, marketplaces, payment services providers, and retailers all over the world.